-After a bit of back and forth with myself on whether or not it was worth it to respond to an article by Ross Wolfe (1), in which a bumbling attempt is made to paint my article The ABCs of Decolonization as the height of absurdity, I have decided to take the proverbial plunge and jot down a few thoughts.
-For those critically familiar with Ross Wolfe, he is often known as a recalcitrant Eurocentrist at best, and a barely contained euro-racist at worst, and far less versed in Marxian and critical theory than he would like to lead you to believe.
-So I will admit at the outset that he decision to engage him is perhaps against my better judgement.
-However I have decided to do push forward precisely because the article by Wolfe, for all of its demonstrable euro-chauvinist flaws, does provide us with a nicely packaged teachable moment—indeed its euro-chauvinism is precisely why it is a useful pedagogical tool.
-The article helps to animate two particular points that I have been making for some time, on this blog and out in the real world.
-The first, and primary one that I want to address here, is one that has its antecedents going back at least as far as the thought of el-Hajj Malik el-Shabazz, who discussed “the white man’s guilty conscience.”
-The second is one that has arisen quite simply from direct experience and the analysis that has arisen from interaction with the broad “left” on this continent.
+After a bit of back and forth with myself on whether or not it was worth it to respond to an article by Ross Wolfe (1), in which an attempt is made to paint my article The ABC of Decolonization as the height of absurdity, I have decided to take the plunge and jot down a few thoughts.
+For those critically familiar with Ross Wolfe, he is often known as a recalcitrant Eurocentrist at best, and a barely contained euro-racist at worst, and far less versed in Marxian and critical theory than he would like to lead you to believe, outleast outside of his own narrowly defined eurocentric tradition.
+So I will admit at the outset that the decision to engage him is perhaps against my better judgement.
+However I have decided to do this precisely because the article by Wolfe, for all of its demonstrable euro-chauvinist flaws, indeed because of them, does provide us with a nicely packaged teachable moment.
+The article helps to animate a particular point that I have been making for some time, on this blog and out in the real world.
+This is an idea that has its antecedents going back at least as far as the thought of el-Hajj Malik el-Shabazz, who discussed “the white man’s guilty conscience.”
+More recently this has been described by Eve Tuck and K. Wayne Yang as a “discourse of terrorism as the terror of Native retribution” (2012: 29).

-Moving on, it should again be obvious to most that these two things are qualitatively different statements, and that one does not necessarily lead to the other, try as Wolfe might to manhandle such a link into place.
-On a most basic level, that Wolfe reads the former into the latter in the words of my article could be read as simply an attempt on his part to occlude the subject and practice of decolonization.
-However, I would contend, that what he is doing here actually goes much deeper than that kind of superficial reading (true as it may be), and in fact demonstrates the point that Shabazz was making more than 50 years ago: that European, Euro-American and other white peoples (Israelies, Antipodeans, New Caledonians etc.) are well aware of the crimes that their nation(s) have committed against the colonized peoples of the world (and that they materially benefit from it too I would add) and have, as a result of this knowledge, a deeply ingrained fear that in the revolution all that they have done will be visited back upon them by the global majority with great ferocity.
-This feeling is beautifully contained by Africana existentialist and Fanon scholar Lewis R. Gordon when he says:
+Further, it should again be obvious to most that these two political commitments—the deconstruction and dismantling of settler futurity and the physical expulsion of settlers from the continent—are qualitatively different statements, and that one does not necessarily lead to the other, try as Wolfe might to manhandle such a link into place.
+On a most basic level, that Wolfe reads the former into the latter could be read as simply an attempt on his part to occlude the subject decolonial and decolonizing theory and praxis.
+However, I would contend, that it actually goes much deeper than that kind of superficial reading (true as it may be), and in fact demonstrates the point that Shabazz was making more than 50 years ago: that european, euro-american and other white peoples are well aware of the deeds that their nation(s) have committed against the colonized and racialized peoples of the world and have, as a result of this knowledge, a deeply ingrained fear that in the revolution all that they have done will be visited back upon them by the global majority with great ferocity.
+This feeling is aptly described by Africana existentialist and Fanon scholar Lewis R. Gordon when he says:

-That Wolfe in such a clownish manner attempts to collapse a call for the expulsion of settlers—which is not, it must be pointed out, the only way to eliminate the category of settler, though, following Fanon, we must recognize that this category must be completely destroyed—into the line I put forth is indicative of this kind of white anxiety.
-Ongoing accumulation by dispossession is so deeply fundamental to the material basis, and attendant ideological outgrowths, of settler society (Coulthard 2014) that a call for even a small fraction of the bare minimum of decolonial justice—the return of what was taken from us—is interpreted as a clarion call for some kind of white genocide (and in this, the fear of white genocide, the circle between the white left and the white right becomes complete).
-Think visions of cattle cars—or perhaps much more aptly: a trail of (white) tears—in which Europeans, Euro-Americans and other white peoples are shipped off to be reeducated on small, barren portions of land, through labouring to help (re)build up our societies.
+That Wolfe in such a clownish manner attempts to collapse a call for the expulsion of settlers—which is not, it must be pointed out, the only way to eliminate the category of settler, though, following Fanon, we must recognize that this category must be eliminated—into the line I put forth is indicative of this kind of fundamental anxiety that is always haunting the margins of the white psyche.
+Ongoing accumulation by dispossession is so deeply fundamental to the material basis, and attendant ideological and ontological structurings, of settler society (Coulthard 2014) that a call for even a small fraction of the bare minimum of decolonial justice—the return of what was taken from us—is interpreted as a call for some kind of white genocide.
+Indeed it is in this very fear, the fear of white genocide, that the circle between the white left and the white right becomes complete.
+Think visions of cattle cars—or perhaps much more aptly: a trail of (white) tears—in which europeans, euro-americans and other white peoples are shipped off to be re-educated on small, barren portions of land, through labouring to help (re)build up our societies.

-Indeed his apparent lack of awareness on this point, I would note, is a pretty searing indictment of his own Euro-chauvanist theoretical myopia, and goes a long way towards demonstrating that his “analysis” is filled much more with a sense of self-importance than they are with actual meaningfulness.
-Again, I believe that Wolfe is taking his own uninterrogated fear that the we, the Red Indian Savage Folk and our old African allies, are coming literally for the heads and homes of him and his ilk and mapping it onto others in such a way as to try and make decolonial politics (not just my own, but the entire radical indigenist stream of thought and practice) seem patently ridiculous.
+Indeed his apparent lack of awareness on this point, I would note, is a pretty searing indictment of Wolfe’s own euro-chauvanist theoretical myopia, and goes a long way towards demonstrating that his “analysis” is filled much more with a sense of self-importance than they are with actual meaningfulness.
+Again, I believe that Wolfe is taking his own uninterrogated fear that the we, the Red Indian Savage and our old African allies, are coming literally for the heads and homes of him and his ilk and mapping it onto others in such a way as to try and make decolonial and abolitionist theory and praxis seem patently ridiculous.
 Again, perhaps Wolfe is being intentionally disingenuous in an attempt to obfuscate the issue, but if he is, it is linked to some much deeper anxieties.

 (1)I’m loathe to link to his article, and feed his website more traffic, as i agree with the comment by a comrade that “Responding to Ross Wolfe is always a mistake.
 That’s North American leftist internet 101,” but my point of using it as a pedagogical tool necessitates the people actually read his nonsense.